Preferred Frame Writing [🏠 Home](/) - [About](/about.md.html) - [Submissions](/submissions.md.html) - [Policies](/policies.md.html) - [Journals](/journals.md.html) ---

 2026-03-15

 # The Hard Problem Is a Translation Problem The hard problem asks how neural or physical processes could ever produce the felt quality of experience.
 Why should electrical activity be accompanied by the redness of red, the pain of pain, or the taste of salt?
 On the present view, that puzzle is recast in a less mysterious form.
 Once a causal loop carries imprints and steers by them, the loop does not live in raw external inputs.
 It lives in internally transformed organizations of those inputs.
 Experience is what that internally organized world is like from within the loop that is being steered by it.
 This does not mean that every imprint is already a rich conscious episode.
 It means that the gap between mechanism and experience is not best understood as a gap between two substances.
 It is a gap between two descriptions of the same organized process: the outside description and the inside description.
 Consider the color red.
 At first, "red" is not a word or a proposition.
 It is an imprint formed through recurrent sensory coupling.
 Later the loop can abstract it, compare it, name it, and embed it in other structures.
 That is why one can recognize a red flag, explain traffic rules, or even train a language model to distinguish red from green relations without reproducing the original felt episode in the same way.
 The word "red" is not red.
 The redness of a red herring is not itself red.
 The point is not that the experience vanishes.
 The point is that the loop can carry higher-order imprints built from lower-order ones.
+The same applies to taste.
+The taste of salt is not an ornamental glow added to salt processing after the fact.
+It is the way a salt-related imprint steers the loop from within.
+If salt were wholly without felt character for the loop, it would not guide appetite, aversion, memory, comparison, or expectation in the same lived way.
+The qualitative side is therefore not an extra problem laid on top of steering.
+It is part of how steering is carried by the loop.
+This also helps with one source of confusion.
+Nothing in the argument requires that all loops internally realize the same imprint in exactly the same felt manner.
+People already differ.
+Synesthesia shows that the same worldly pattern can be coupled to very different internal organizations.
+Artificial stimulation shows that experience can be produced by routes other than the ordinary sensory one.
+Even without pathology or experiment, no one has ever shown that the redness of red is internally identical across all observers.
+TEOS does not need that assumption.
+What matters is that the imprint is detailed enough to guide the loop's recognition, discrimination, and response.
 Color, idea, and body belong to the same family in this respect.
 The lived body is not the bare physical support any more than the idea of red is a wavelength.
 All are imprints through which the loop organizes and recognizes itself and its world.
 What another observer sees, however, is only the public side of the loop: - neural activity, - behavior, - reports, - bodily state, - correlations.
 What the loop itself has access to is the active imprint organization by which its own future is being steered.
 That difference in access is enough to make the same process look public from one side and private from the other.
 The privacy of experience therefore does not force dualism.
 It forces perspectival asymmetry.
 No outside observer can occupy the exact steering role of the loop being observed.
 The observer can model, correlate, intervene, and predict, but it remains one step removed from the lived steering structure itself.
 On this proposal, experience is not something separate from the neural or physical process.
 It is that process as lived from inside the loop that is being organized by its imprints.
 No extra substance needs to be added.
 This is why the so-called explanatory gap often feels larger than it is.
 We ask for a translation from one description to another while quietly assuming that the second description must introduce a new ingredient.
 But often it is only a change in point of view.
 The public description tells us what the loop is doing as an observed system.
 The private description tells us what that same doing is like as an internally steered process.
 Later chapters can ask what biological hardware helps sustain sensory imprints richly and stably.
 Neural tissue plainly matters.
 Cellular resonance may matter.
 Candidate structures such as microtubules may matter.
 The fact that simple organisms without brains can still learn is an important reminder that the main issue is organized steering, not allegiance to one favored organ.
 But the point of this chapter does not depend on settling the hardware first.
 The hard problem, then, is best understood as a translation problem.
 The question is not how dead matter starts glowing with an alien essence.
 The question is how one and the same organized loop appears from outside as mechanism and from inside as lived imprint.